Siryll/wg_display_embedded_widget_template/README.md

 ## Install on device

 1. Push your widget to GitHub
-2. Create a new Tag, the Pipeline will automatically build and put the `widget.precompiled.wasm` binary into the release.
+2. Create a new Tag (needs to start with 'v', e.g. v0.0.1), the Pipeline will automatically build and put the `widget.precompiled.wasm` binary into the release.
 3. In the Web UI of the embedded WG-Display, click **Install from URL** and enter the direct download URL

 ---